-If approved, the 2002 Plan shall be effective as of November 19, 2013.
+If approved, the 2002 Plan shall be effective as of November 20, 2014.
 Notwithstanding the foregoing, the adoption of the 2002 Plan is expressly conditioned upon the approval of our stockholders.
-Unless earlier terminated, the 2002 Plan will terminate as to future awards on November 19, 2023.
-If the Amended 2002 Plan is not approved, the existing 2002 Plan shall remain in effect.
+Unless earlier terminated, the 2002 Plan will terminate as to future awards on November 20, 2024.
+If the 2002 Plan as proposed for approval is not approved, then the existing 2002 Plan as last approved by stockholders in 2013 shall remain in effect and the number of shares available under the 2002 Plan will not be increased, nor will the term of the 2002 Plan be extended.